Building Management System Giving you Grief

 1 The Communications Protocol of the System, this is the Key,

 There are two main Open protocols which include:

 BACnet, Lon Works,

-These Open protocols have been in the market place since the early 90’s, so there is every chance your building uses one of these.
+These Open protocols have been in the marketplace since the early 90’s, so there is every chance your building uses one of these.
 It important to check the Function description or ask the vendor to ensure a “truly” open system.
-You need Native BACnet if it is a BACnet system as there is Proprietary BACnet (which is conundrum in it self).
+You need Native BACnet if it is a BACnet system, as there is Proprietary BACnet (which is a conundrum in it self).

 There are also Building Management Systems with proprietary communications protocols.
-There are solutions which can help (the best is a disgruntled employee whom has left the company to start their own business – hence why you might not engage the “majors”) including “Gate Ways”.
+There are solutions that can help (the best is a disgruntled employee who has left the company to start their own business – hence why you might not engage the “majors”), including “Gate Ways”.

 Check this with the appropriate representative and/or legal department to be 100% for your circumstances.

 The full programming Password belongs to the Landlord.
 A vendor cannot ask you to pay for it, or ask you to sign a service preventative maintenance agreement before they send it to you. (this is the same with fire systems also).